Achilles tendon rupture treated with VACOped® Boot: rehabilitation programme and exercises

 Hip abduction in side lying

-Repeat the exercise 12 times, then rest for 60 seconds.
-Aim to do this three times.
+3. Repeat the exercise 12 times, then rest for 60 seconds.
+Aim to do this 3 times.

-Continue to do this exercise over the next seven weeks.
+Continue to do this exercise over the next 7 weeks.

 Weeks 5 and 6

-Your boot will be altered to give you more range of movement of 15° to 30°.
-This can be done either by a member of hospital staff or you can do it yourself.
+We will alter your boot to give you a range of movement of 15° to 30°.
+If you want, you can do this yourself.
 If you have been shown how to alter your boot by the hospital, please refer to the User Guide you were given.

-From week 5, you may remove your boot to wash your foot.
-Only do this while sitting, and keep your foot pointing down at all times when the boot is off.
+From week 5, you can remove your boot to wash your foot.
+Only do this while sitting.
+Keep your foot pointing down at all times when the boot is off.
 Only do this once a week if possible.
 You must not stand up or take any weight through your foot without the boot on.
 Stay seated while drying your leg.
 Put the boot back on as quickly as possible, as care needs to be taken not to stretch or re-rupture your tendon.

-When showering, the boot must be worn at all times.
+Wear the boot at all times when showering.
 Make sure the boot is covered and does not get wet.
 Please speak to your therapist for advice on where to buy protective covers for your boot.

 Ankle range of movement

-You can bend your ankle up and down in the boot in any position, but you may find this most comfortable when laying on your front with your foot hanging over the edge of the bed.
+Bend your ankle up and down in the boot in any position.
+You may find this most comfortable when:

-Pointing your ankle down will be difficult as your muscles are weak, but keep practicing and focus on the movement coming from the back of your heel and not your toes.
-This will be discussed in more detail at your Achilles clinic appointment.
+Pointing your ankle down will be difficult as your muscles are weak.
+Keep practicing and focus on the movement coming from the back of your heel and not your toes.
+We will discuss this with you in more detail at your Achilles clinic appointment.

 Complete this exercise 10 times, once or twice a day.